 1. There’s absolutely no point.

 Rome’s public transport is not the best in the world, but it’s ubiquitous, and at least the Metro and trams are reasonably reliable and comprehensible.
 There are also many taxis, as well as Uber Black, and if you want to risk it you can rent a scooter.
+The historic center of Rome is also eminently walkable.

 2. Rome wasn’t built for cars.

 The city was not built in a day: it’s more than 2,000 years old.
 Even then, there were chariot-jams in the Forum.
 Cars only arrived in the last century, and Rome pretty much cannot cope with them.
-The traffic jams are endless and go on for hours, and every time it rains you can expect total gridlock.
+The traffic jams are endless and can go on for hours, and every time it rains you can expect total gridlock.

 3. The parking is worse than you can possibly imagine.